MicrosoftDocs/cpp-docs/docs/atl/implementing-a-window-with-cwindowimpl.md

 When you use DECLARE_WND_SUPERCLASS, a new Windows class will be registered.
 This new class will be the same as the existing class you specify, but will replace the window procedure with `CWindowImpl::WindowProc` (or with your function that overrides this method).

-## Example: Superclasses the Edit class
+## Example: Superclass the Edit class

 Following is an example of a class that superclasses the standard Edit class: